 Of the 37 youths brought in for questioning about the multiple violent attacks in the park that night, only 10 were charged with a crime and only five for the rape of the jogger: Antron McCray, Yusef Salaam, Raymond Santana, Kevin Richardson and Korey Wise.
 All five confessed -- four on videotape with adult relatives present and one with a parent present, but not on videotape.

 Two unanimous, multicultural juries convicted them, despite aggressive defense lawyers putting on their best case.

 But the media have a different method of judging guilt and innocence.
-They don't look at irrelevant factors, such as evidence, but at relevant factors such as the race of the accused and the victim.
+They don't look at irrelevant factors, such as evidence, but at relevant factors such as the race of the accused and the race of the victim.

-Unfortunately for Meili, she was guilty of white privilege, while her attackers belonged to the "people of color" Brahmin caste.
+Unfortunately for Meili, she was guilty of being white, while her attackers belonged to the Brahmin caste: "people of color."
 So, after waiting an interminable 13 years, the media proclaimed that the five convicts had been "exonerated" by DNA evidence!

-DNA evidence didn't convict them, so it couldn't exonerate them.
+DNA evidence didn't convict them, so it couldn't "exonerate" them.
 This was a gang attack.
-It was always known that another rapist "got away," as the prosecutor told the jury, and that none of the defendants' DNA was found in the jogger's cervix or on her sock -- the only samples that were taken.
+It was always known that other rapists "got away," as the prosecutor told the jury, and that none of the defendants' DNA was found in the jogger's cervix or on her sock -- the only samples that were taken.

-While it blows most people away to find out that none of the suspects' DNA was found on Meili, the whole trick is that they're looking at it through a modern lens.
-Today, these kids' DNA would have been found all over the crime scene.
+While it blows most people away to find out that none of the suspects' DNA was found on Meili, this is a sleight of hand.
+The trick is that we're looking at it through a modern lens.
+True, today, these kids' DNA would have been found all over the crime scene.
 But in 1989, DNA was a primitive science.
-The cops wouldn't have even looked for such evidence back then.
+Most cops wouldn't have even bothered collecting samples for DNA tests back then.